 I’ve been a long time OP user since the early days.
 I’m also one of the few selected beta testers for OP3 in Dec 2018, and I had provided some valuable feedback during the beta testing phase.
 So I pretty much understand the concerns that existing customers will raise and the questions you’re going to ask when OP3 is publicly released.
 Shall we start?

-Q) When is the new OptimizePress 3.0 going to be available?
+Q) When exactly is the new OptimizePress 3.0 going to be released?

 A: OP3 will be released on first week of May 2019 to Club members.
 After that, existing customers with an active support and updates license for OP2 will get access.
 OP3 will not be available to general public until ALL active customers have access.